 It’s understood that odor particles first enter via the nasal cavity, where they are bound to odorant receptors expressed by the olfactory receptor neurons within the sensory tissue.
 Then, the olfactory bulb processes information sent up from the receptors.

 It then sends this information to processing areas in the brain, including the cerebral cortex, where the olfactory output messages are analyzed and broadcasted throughout the brain, eventually being conveyed back to the bulb.
+Scientists uncover new clues about how the brain smells

 “Rich feedback makes the olfactory system somewhat different from the visual system,” Alexei Koulakov said.
 “Olfactory experience is very subjective, perception of smells actually depends on the context, and on an individual’s prior experience.”